What’s the difference between a lead guitar solo that makes you beg for more, and one that bores you to death?

-In the lick above, the rests, together with the bent notes, make it sound like a melody, rather than a group of notes from the same scale thrown in together.
+In the lick above, the rests, together with the bent notes, make it sound like a melody rather than a group of notes from the same scale thrown together.

 Guitar Phrasing: The Concept

 Do you notice the difference?

 If you do, you have understood the concept of guitar phrasing.
 You have learned that it’s not a just a matter of what notes, or how many notes you put in, but how you actually play them that makes guitar solo phrasing great.

 The next step is the application.
 Pick up your guitar and try to come up with an improvisation that’s within your current abilities.

-If you still can’t bend strings and execute vibrato technique correctly, don’t worry, leave them out of your improvisations for now, and practice them separately.
+If you still can’t bend strings and execute the vibrato technique correctly, don’t worry; leave them out of your improvisations for now and practice them separately.